Social-Data-inSights/coproximity_create_vocabulary/coproximity_create_vocabulary/README.md

 ### generate_env.py

 File to generate .env based.
-Needs to give both the base folder with parent_folder_init and the allowed download projects with allowed_download_projects.
+Needs to give both the base folder with base_vocab_folder and the allowed download projects with allowed_download_projects.
 If a .env already exists, it is used to give default values if one of the 2 arguments are missing.
 Otherwise, if 1 argument is missing, an error will be raised.

 Example :

-python generate_env.py --parent_folder_init E:/UNIL/backend/data/whole/vocabulary/ --allowed_download_projects fr_en_it_de
+python generate_env.py --base_vocab_folder E:/UNIL/backend/data/whole/vocabulary/ --allowed_download_projects fr_en_it_de

 ### main_generate_vocab.py